TS000/lighthouse-developer-portal/docs/running-locally.md

 ### Create a Codespace

-You can create a new codespace by visiting the [lighthouse-backstage repo](https://github.com/department-of-veterans-affairs/lighthouse-backstage) and by following the listed steps.
+You can create a new codespace by visiting the [lighthouse-embark repo](https://github.com/department-of-veterans-affairs/lighthouse-embark) and by following the listed steps.

 **Prerequisites**:

 - Install [Visual Studio Code](https://code.visualstudio.com/)
 - Install the Codespaces [extension](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) into Visual Studio Code

-*Note: The in-browser VS Code doesn't work properly with this project.*
+_Note: The in-browser VS Code doesn't work properly with this project._

 1. Click the `<>` green button near the search and "+" buttons.
 2. A dropdown should open up with two tabs, one for "Local" and one for "Codespaces", click "Codespaces".